ratfactor/ziglings/CONTRIBUTING.md

 * When your changes are ready for review, push your branch:
       `git push origin my-branch`
 * Create a pull request from your branch to `ziglings/main`
-* Your faithful Ziglings maintainer "ratfactor" (that's me!) will take a look at your request ASAP (we don't talk about May-July 2022, LOL)
+* Your faithful Ziglings maintainers will take a look at your request ASAP (we don't talk about May-July 2022, LOL)
 * Once the changes are reviewed, your request will be merged and eternal Ziglings contributor glory is yours!